near/docs/docs/validator/staking.md

 Staking 50000 on thefutureisnear with public key = A4inyaard6yzt1HQL8u5BYdWhWQgCB87RbRRHKPepfrn.
 ```

-### Staking to a Contract (recommended for Stakewars)
+### Staking to a Contract (recommended for StakeWars)
 <blockquote class="warning">
     <strong>heads up</strong><br><br>
     NEAR Protocol provides contract-based delegation.
-Take some time to learn more, reading the Stake Wars Ep.II <a href="https://near.org/blog/stake-wars-episode-ii/" target="_blank">blog post</a>.
+Take some time to learn more, reading the StakeWars Ep.II <a href="https://near.org/blog/stake-wars-episode-ii/" target="_blank">blog post</a>.
 </blockquote>

 ## How to be selected as a Validator

-1. It takes ~6 hours (2 epochs) to become a validator if you proposal was accepted
+1. It takes ~6 hours (2 epochs) to become a validator if your proposal was accepted.
-2. To see if you have staked enough to become a validator you can check if your proposal was accepted
+2. To see if you have staked enough to become a validator you can check if your proposal was accepted:
   ```bash
   near proposals | grep <your contract name>
   ```
-3. After ~9 hours (3 epochs) if you proposals was accept and not consiquently rejected you will see a "V/" - where V means this node is currently a validator in your logs.
+3. After ~9 hours (3 epochs) if your proposal was accepted and not consequently rejected you will see a "V/" - where V means this node is currently a validator in your logs.

 ![](assets/validators%20%281%29.png)
 Legend: # 7153 | BlockHeight V/1 | 'V' (validator) or '—' (regular node)
 The 0/0/40 shows the total validators: connected peers / up to date peers / my peers.
 This number may change over time.

 To learn more about how validators are chosen, take a look at the [Validator FAQ](../validator/validator-faq.md).

 ## Monitoring your validator
-Once you a validator you will want to monitor your progress and ensure you are not kicked.
-The two areas to monitor are `block produced` and `seat price`.
-If you miss more that 10% of blocks or the seat price goes above our current proposal you will be kicked from the validator pool.
+Once you are a validator you will want to monitor your progress and ensure you are not kicked.
+The two areas to monitor are `blocks produced` and `seat price`.
+If your validator misses more than 10% of the blocks or the seat price goes above your current proposal you will be kicked from the validator pool.

-1. View your validator other valid and blocks produced
+1. View your validator and blocks produced
   ```bash
   near validators current | grep <your contract name>
   ```
-2. View current seat price
+2. Check if your validator has been kicked
   ```bash
   near validators next | grep <your contract name>
   ```